logo

 • Vitamin C-rich Foods: These aid tissue repair and may reduce pregnancy-related gum bleeding.
 Good sources include citrus fruits, strawberries, bell peppers, cabbage, and sweet potatoes.

-• Folic Acid-rich Foods: Crucial for brain development, folic acid is especially important by the 24th week.
-Include foods like whole grains, sunflower seeds, squash, corn, sesame seeds, peanuts, almonds, okra, peas, grapes, and bananas.
+• Folic Acid-rich Foods: Include whole grains, sunflower seeds, squash, corn, sesame seeds, peanuts, almonds, okra, peas, grapes, and bananas.

 • Hydration: Drinking at least 8 glasses of water daily is essential.
 For variety, try fresh juices or coconut water to stay hydrated.